marioney/hybrid_simulation/README.md

  * Run ```roslaunch hybrid_simulation hybrid_simulation.launch```
  * Rviz is going to launch.
 You can enable the images (cameras)
- * Wait till everything is launched and loaded in Gazebo and start the SUMO simulation: Click the play button in SUMO.
+ * Wait till everything is launched and loaded in Gazebo and start the hybrid simulation by clicking the play button in SUMO.

 ## Executables and libraries